Is it possible to learn the A.T. without "hands-on" guidance?

 Secondly, most of us attempt to resolve our problems by endeavouring to do what we imagine to be the 'right' thing.
 Not only may we be mistaken about what is 'right' (see previous paragraph) but, even if not, this approach is exactly the opposite of the method of the AT.
 In AT lessons, the student learns to become aware of the 'wrong' thing that they are doing so that, by ceasing to do this 'wrong' thing (through change of intention alone), the 'right' thing is free to happen, spontaneously, and by itself.

 If you are interested in learning the A.T. this is my advice: find yourself a properly qualified teacher and go for an individual lesson.
-If that is not available to you because of the current situation with Covid-19, my best advice is that you practice the semi-supine procedure, which may be of some benefit (there are many good articles, videos and audios freely available online) and wait until the "lock down" is over to begin or to resume your lessons.
+If that is not available to you because of the current situation with Covid-19, my best advice is that you practice the semi-supine procedure, which may be of some benefit, perhaps read an introductory book (Gelb 'Body Learning' is quite good) and wait until the "lockdown" is over to begin or to resume your lessons.

 Peter Bloch 10/4/20